phoracek/phoracek.github.io/content/linux/20160705_another-xterm-user.rst

-Another XTerm user
+Another urxvt user
 ##################

 :category: Linux
 :tags: linux, workenv
-:summary: After a few years with **Gnome Terminal** I switched to **XTerm**.
+:summary: After a few years with **Gnome Terminal** and two days with **XTerm**
+          I switched to **urxvt**.
 Take a look.
 :summary_image: /images/xterm.png

+.. role:: strike
+    :class: strike

+**Update:** Thanks to a guy on `reddit`_ who refered me to `st`_ homepage which mentions funny `XTerm's README`_, I switched to `urxvt`_.
+It gives me better feeling and requires only minimal changes in configuration.

-After a few years with `Gnome Terminal`_ I switched to `XTerm`_.
-Why?
+After a few years with `Gnome Terminal`_ I switched to :strike:`XTerm`.
+`urxvt`_ Why?
 It has all I need.
 I'm not fancy into transparent background.
 I don't need tabs or tilling in terminal emulator, `i3wm`_ does that for me.
-All I want is a nice font and `Solarized`_ Dark color palette.
-Only think I miss in XTerm are clickable URL links, but I can live without that.
-That's all, here's my :code:`.Xresources`.
+All I want is a nice font and `Solarized`_ Dark color palette. :strike:`Only thing I miss in XTerm are clickable URL links, but I can live without that.` That's all, here's my :code:`.Xresources`.

 .. image:: /images/xterm.png
     :alt: XTerm appearance